-Informatica Mapping represents the data flow between the Source and target tables or we can simply say that it defines the rules for data Transformation.
-In order to create Informatica Mapping, we require one or more Source Definitions, one or more Target definitions and Transformations.
+Informatica Mapping represents the data flow between the Source and target tables.
+Or we can say that it defines the rules for data Transformation.
+To create Informatica Mapping, we require one or more Source Definitions, one or more Target definitions, and Transformations.

-The following screenshot will show you the diagrammatic representation of the same.
+The following screenshot will show you the diagrammatic representation of the Informatica Mapping.

-From the above screenshot you can observe that Every mapping should contain the following components:
+From the above screenshot, you can observe that Every mapping in Informatica should contain the following components:

-- Source Definition: Here, we are going to use one or more sources that we created in source analyzer.
-Please refer the Informatica Source Analyzer article to understand its functionality.
+- Source Definition: We will use one or more sources we created in the source analyzer.
+Please refer to the Source Analyzer article to understand its functionality.

 - Transformations: Modifies the source data using different types of available transformations.

-- Target Definition: Here, we are going to use one or more targets that we created in target designer.
-Please refer the Target Designer in Informatica article to understand its functionality.
+- Target Definition: Here, we will use one or more targets we created in the target designer.
+Please refer to the Target Designer article to understand its functionality.

 Informatica Mapping Designer

-Before we start doing anything, First connect to Informatica repository service.
+Before we start Mapping in Informatica, First connect to the repository service.

-Once you connected successfully, Please navigate to Tools menu in Menu Bar.
-The following screenshot will show the list of available tools inside the Informatica PowerCenter Designer.
+Once you connect successfully, Please navigate to the Tools menu in Menu Bar.
+The following screenshot shows the available tools inside the PowerCenter Designer.

-In this article we are explaining about the Informatica Mapping so, please select the Mapping Designer option.
+In this article, we are explaining Informatica Mapping.
+So, please select the Mapping Designer option.

-Once you select the Mapping Designer option, we will be in the Mapping Designer screen as shown below.
+Once you select the Informatica Mapping Designer option, we will be on the Mapping Designer screen.

-TIP: Mapping Menu in the Menu bar will be available only when you are in Mapping Designer section otherwise, it will be hidden.
+TIP: The mapping Menu in the Menu bar will be available only when you are in the Mapping Designer section.
+Otherwise, it won’t show up.

-STEP 1: In order to create a new mapping, Please navigate to the Mappings menu in Menu Bar and select the Create..option.
-This will open the Mapping Name window as shown below.
-Here, you have to write the unique name for this mapping and click OK button.
+STEP 1: To create a new one, navigate to the Informatica Mappings menu in Menu Bar and select the Create..option.
+It will open the Name window.
+You must write the unique name for this mapping and click the OK button.

-STEP 3: Drag and drop the Target_DimProducts target definition from Targets folder to the mapping designer as shown below.
+STEP 3: Drag and drop the Target_DimProducts target definition from Target’s folder to the Informatica mapping designer.

-TIP: Generally, we place one or more transformations in between the Source definition and the target definition and we will cover them in coming tutorials.
+TIP: Generally, we place one or more transformations between the Source definition and the target definition, and we will cover them in the following tutorials.

-STEP 4: We have to connect the source qualifier with the target definition.
-Informatica PowerCenter Designer provides multiple ways to connect them and the first approach is, Right click on the empty space present in mapping designer will open the following context menu.
-Please select the Autolink.. option from that context menu.
+STEP 4: We must connect the source qualifier with the target definition.
+The PowerCenter Designer provides multiple ways to join them.
+The first approach is to right-click on the empty space present in the mapping designer will open the context menu.
+Please select the Autolink.. option from it.

-Second approach is selecting all columns present in Source Qualifier and dragging them to the target definition.
-In both these approaches, if there is any mismatch in the column names then we have to attach them manually.
+The second approach is selecting all columns present in Source Qualifier and dragging them to the target definition.
+In both these approaches, if there is any mismatch in the column names, we must attach them manually.

-From the below screenshot you can observe that, we have Size column in source and Size_FLD in the target.
+The screenshot below shows that we have a Size column in Source and Size_FLD in the target.
 In these situations, Auto link or dragging columns will not link them.
 So, please select the required column (Size) and drag it to the destination column (Size_FLD) to create the connection.

-NOTE: Informatica Mapping designer allows us to delete the wrong mapping by selecting the link and deleting it.
+NOTE: Informatica Mapping designer allows us to delete the wrong connections by selecting and deleting the link.

-STEP 5: Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option as shown below.
+STEP 5: Let us validate it by going to the Informatica Mapping Menu bar and selecting the Validate option.